Ascent Of The Amazon Logo

 Bridge Over Troubled Waters

-March 20, 2018 by Pete
+March 20, 2018 by Casey

 By the time you read this blog we should be on our way to Rio Jutaí – the last of the major tributaries of the Brazilian Amazon basin.
 Before we left Juruá, I sent photos for this blog to Clive Maguire in Manaus.
 I then managed to write some of the blog via a batch … Read more »